 The written Operating Manuals were developed from a standard template.
 All Operating Manuals follow a consistent format that is divided into six sections.
 There is an introduction section, a process safety and environmental section, an equipment description section, a process control variable section, a troubleshooting section and a failure prevention section.
 In addition, both the Operating Procedures and Operating Manuals contain information so that the Operator can take appropriate action to safely perform any of the following: an initial unit start-up, normal operation of the unit, shutdown of the unit during an emergency, operation of the unit during an emergency, a normal shutdown of the unit, a startup after a turn around and a startup after an emergency shutdown.
-The Operating Procedures Manual and Operating from normal operating parameters and the steps to correct deviations and avoid deviations.
-In addition, the Operating Procedures Manual and Operating Manual about the process safety systems and how they function.
+The Operating Procedures Manual and Operating Manual also contain information regarding the consequences of deviating from normal operating parameters and the steps to correct deviations and avoid deviations.
+In addition, the Operating Procedures Manual and Operating Manual and Operating Procedures Manual and Operating Procedures Manual and operating parameters and the steps to correct deviations and avoid deviations.
+In addition, the Operating Procedures Manual contain information about the process safety systems and how they function.
 Written temporary Operating Procedures are developed if needed.